-You are members of the creative, editorial and merchandise teams at STORY.
-Rachel Shechtman, the founder and CEO of STORY, has asked for new STORY ideas to pitch to potential sponsors: The Home Depot, IBM and Kroger.
+Students were members of the creative, editorial and merchandise teams at STORY.
+Rachel Shechtman, the founder and CEO of STORY, asked for new STORY ideas to pitch to potential companies: The Home Depot, IBM and Kroger.
 The STORY will run for four weeks at any time of the year.
-Partner with two to four other team members to collaborate on a 30-page pitch presentation and a 90-second pitch video to convince the chief marketing officer of your sponsor company to select your ‘story.’
+Students partnered with two to four other team members to collaborate on a 30-page pitch presentation and a 90-second pitch video to convince the chief marketing officer of their chosen company to select your ‘story.’

-Your team must choose one of the sponsors to focus on and create your own theme for STORY.
+Teams had to select one company to focus on and create their own theme for STORY.

 Set in a 2,000-square-foot store located on Manhattan’s 10th Avenue retail corridor, STORY is a retail concept that takes the point of view of a magazine, changes like a gallery and sells things like a store.
 That means every four to eight weeks, STORY completely reinvents itself — from the design to the merchandise — with the goal of bringing to light a new theme, trend or issue.
 STORY serves as a matchmaker between brands and consumers, integrating strategies of marketing, merchandising and business development.
 As part of its unique model, STORY uses merchandise as part of its editorial content, meaning each product and brand helps shape the editorial lens.